any-docs/css/content/reference/properties/text-overflow/index.md

 - `ellipsis`
   - This keyword value will display an ellipsis (`'…'`, `U+2026 HORIZONTAL ELLIPSIS`) to represent clipped text.
 The ellipsis is displayed inside the [content area](/guides/Box_model/Introduction), decreasing the amount of text displayed.
 If there is not enough space to display the ellipsis, it is clipped.
 - `<string>`
-  - The {{cssxref("&lt;string&gt;")}} to be used to represent clipped text.
+  - The `&lt;string&gt;` to be used to represent clipped text.
 The string is displayed inside the [content area](/guides/Box_model/Introduction), shortening the size of the displayed text.
 If there is not enough space to display the string itself, it is clipped.

 ## Formal definition